dibadov/lee-pathfinder/README.md

 The implementation contains:
 * LeePathfinder.h - class used for pathfinding
 * utils.h - tiny header with utility function for loading maze matrix from file
-* sample.cpp - sample of how the path is retrieved.
+* Sample MVS - sample for Microsoft Visual Studio

 ***